 The property portfolio provides a number of opportunities in terms of the movement to Net Zero.
-Again, there is a lack of comprehensive data, and there are some challenges in undertaking alterations such as the addition of solar panels where the cost needs to be recovered through service charges, particularly in the current economic climate.
+Again, there is a lack of robust and comprehensive data required to fully understand the carbon footprint of the portfolio.
+A third-party review undertaken gave a detailed baseline of energy consumption based on c74% of actual data, however reporting continues to improve.
+There remain challenges in undertaking alterations, such as the addition of solar panels, where the cost needs to be recovered through service charges, with the current economic climate making this particularly challenging.

-Over the last 12 months Abrdn as the Fund Manager have made significant progress in the overall management of ESG risks (including climate) related to the portfolio with a consequent improvement in the GRESB score and plans to improve it further in 2023.
-A number of projects to improve environmental performance have been identified, with some (including a solar installation on a very large industrial unit) completed.
-In addition "green clauses" are being added to all new leases.
-This programme of work will continue and provide a foundation on which Border to Coast will be able to build when it transitions into the proposed pooled product.
-The initial measurement of emissions has been conducted which shows a decline in emissions of around 10% between 2020 and 2021 although this may have been impacted by the pandemic.
-Data coverage has significantly improved and the workplan reflects the need to deliver further improvements.
+Over the last 12 months Abrdn as the Fund Manager have made significant progress in the overall management of ESG risks (including climate) related to the portfolio resulting in a improvement in the GRESB score from 74 to 78 with plans to improve it further in 2024.
+A number of projects to improve environmental performance via refurbishment have been identified, with some (including a solar PV installation on a very large industrial unit) completed.
+In addition, "green clauses" continue to be added to all new leases.
+This programme of work will continue and provide a foundation on which Border to Coast will be able to build when direct property assets transition into the proposed pooled product, expected to be during 2024.
+The target for the portfolio is net zero by 2050 but with reductions of c 30-35% by 2025 and 50-60% by 2030.
+New acquisitions target EPC A or B minimum with developments BREEAM Excellent or Very Good as a minimum.
+Data coverage has significantly improved and the future workplan reflecting the need to deliver further improvements.

-The delivery of Project Chip by the end of March 2023 will set the agricultural portfolio on a road to be a positive asset in terms of the Authority's approach to climate.
+The completion of Project Chip in January 2024 sets the agricultural portfolio on a road to be a positive asset in terms of the Authority's approach to climate.
 It will take a number of years to deliver the projects necessary to achieve this and in the next year we expect to see the establishment of both an understanding of the current position and of the opportunities available and associated actions.